pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 [Here's a tutorial on pointers in CE by Swashed](https://youtu.be/DWd1ltJXaRk)<br />
 [Here's a tutorial on pointers in CE by Intigriti](https://youtu.be/CVDi-oIOxSo) - recommended

+### Memory Sections and Base Addresses

+Games (like all programs) are divided into different memory sections:
+- `.text` - Executable code (your game's instructions)
+- `.data` - Initialized global/static variables
+- `.rdata` - Read-only data (strings, constants)
+- `.bss` - Uninitialized data

+Each time you launch a game, these sections load at different memory addresses (thanks to ASLR - Address Space Layout Randomization).
+That's why when you find your health at `0x12345678`, restart the game, and it's now at `0x87654321`.

+**This is why you need pointers.** The game's base address changes, but the offset from the base stays the same.
+So instead of hardcoding `0x12345678`, you use `[GameBase + 0x123456] + 0x78`, which works every time.

+When you scan for values in Cheat Engine and restart the game (or load a different level), all your addresses break.
+That's normal.
+That's exactly why we use pointer chains - they adapt to the new base address automatically.

 ### Cheat Tables (.CT Files)